-1. Who are the candidates running in your constituency ?
-2. Who is the incumbent (pone). person who held the job last, if there is 3.
-Contact Elections NWT for a list of all the candidate to send letters to the candidate 4.
-Which candidates do yo ou think get the most media at ttention?
+1. who are the candidates running in your constituency?
+2 XAZIL College 2.
+V person who held the job last, 3.
+Contact Elections NWT for a list of all the candidates and their addresses.
+You can use this inform ation to send letters to the ca andidates.
+4. .
+Which candidates do you think get the most media attention?
 Why?
-5. Do you know anything a at all about these candidates?
+5. Do you know anything at all about these candidates s?
 What?
 Make a list of anything you know or assume about them.